 Looking at this book through a time-travel lens, it is remarkable to consider how revolutionary the themes and ideas of this short novel were.

 Chi Ta-wei wrote this novel at a time of punk art revolutions in a newly politically free Taiwan.
-This was a period of change where artists bent and broke the rules concerning sex and gender, and The Membranes reflects this.
+This was a period of change where artists bent and broke the rules of gender, and The Membranes reflects this.

 Translated from the Korean by Soje